AU-BCE-EE/AU-MHB/README.md

-# AU-myndighedsbetjening
+# AU-MHB
-Public advisory work for Danish Ministry of Environment through Aarhus University.
+Public advisory work ("myndighedsbetjening") for the Danish Ministry of Environment by the Environmental Engineering Section within the Department of Biological and Chemical Engineering at Aarhus University.
 Orders are separated into directories with names based on the order numbers.
-See `readme.md` files in individual directories for details.
+See `README.md` files in individual directories for details.
 In some cases, there are connections between directories (the `weather` results are used in multiple analyses), and these are described in the readme files or the R scripts.

 In all cases, each order has (or will ultimately have) an associated report or memo available online.